-- (c) "Weeks pay" means the rate of pay for the employee concerned at the date of termination, and shall include in addition to the ordinary pay any overagreement payments and the following, if applicable: - (i) shift and weekend penalties as prescribed in clause 19 Shift and Weekend Work; - (ii) broken shift allowance as prescribed in clause 15.5 Broken Shifts and, - (iii) sleepover allowance as prescribed in clause 21.4 Sleepovers. - 32.4 Subject to an application by the employer and further order of the FWC the employer may pay a lesser amount (or no amount) of retrenchment pay than that contained in sub-clause 32.3.
+- (c) 'Weeks' pay' means the rate of pay for the employee concerned at the date of termination, and shall include in addition to the ordinary pay any over-agreement payments and the following, if applicable: - (i) shift and weekend penalties as prescribed in clause 18 Shift and Weekend Work; - (ii) broken shift allowance as prescribed in clause 14.5 Broken Shifts; - (iii) sleepover allowance as prescribed in clause 20.4 Sleepovers; - (iv) climatic and isolation allowances as prescribed in clause 20.9 Climatic and Isolation Allowance. - 32.4 Subject to an application by the employer and further order of the FWC the employer may pay a lesser amount (or no amount) of retrenchment pay than that contained in subclause 32.3.
 The FWC shall have regard to such financial and other resources of the employer concerned as the FWC thinks relevant, and the probable effect paying the amount of retrenchment pay in sub-clause 32.3 will have on the employer.
 Provided that where a Deputy Director of Nursing or Assistant Director of Nursing has their position made redundant and they are offered an alternative position at a lower rate of pay which they do not accept, they shall be paid the full entitlement contained in sub-clause 32.3 and the employer may not make application to the FWC under this sub-clause.